 For Transcription, it’s essential to have a set of tools in your arsenal that will only help you get the job done faster.

-Tool No.1 – A Good Pair of Headphones
+Tool No.1 – A Good Pair of Headphone/Headset

-Being a Transcriptionist, you have to work for a long duration and wearing a headphone for such a long duration can make you uncomfortable.
+As a Transcriptionist, you have to work for a long time, and wearing a headphone for such a period can make you uncomfortable.

-That is why light-weight headphones with ear cushion work well and if it has a noise cancellation feature, then it can muffle a lot of background noises good for a noisy environment.
+That is why light-weight headphones with ear cushion work best.
+Not only it feels comfortable, but you can also reduce a lot of unwanted background noises.

 Tool No.2 – Express Scribe